algolia-samples/image-search-ocr-with-algolia-and-google-cloud-vision/README.md

 }
 ```

 The extracted text isn't "clean" and contains extra characters.
-The format of the name is last name, first name.
-In other cases, it might be the other way.
-You could write your own logic to parse the name, or you can leave this to Algolia.
+You could try to write your own logic to extract the person first name / last name from the extracted text, or you can leave this part to Algolia!

 ### 🔎 Remove "noise" from a search query and find matching results with Algolia.